-- Although some people find complementary therapies helpful, there is not sufficient research available to determine if they can be effective in helping with asthma, in comparison to conventional (mainstream) medicine.
+- Although some people find complementary therapies helpful, there is only very limited research available to determine if they can be effective in helping with asthma, in comparison to conventional (mainstream) medicine.

 - Do not stop taking your regular asthma preventer medication without discussing this first with your doctor.